-Our welcoming ceramics workshop is a relaxed environment to learn all aspects of pottery.
+The welcoming ceramics workshop is a relaxed environment to learn all aspects of pottery.
 You will work at your own pace with our experienced tutor’s guidance throughout your pottery journey.

 Clay is a natural medium, collected from the earth and therefore offers touch therapy.
-Also, participation and creativity can offer relief and increase your wellbeing, having a positive effect on your day to day life!
+Also, participation and creativity can offer relief and increase your wellbeing, having a positive effect on your day-to-day life!
 As a practical course, with group and individual demonstrations, you will implement a variety of techniques with support and encouragement to unlock your creativity.

 This is one of our Community Learning courses.

 Our Community Learning programme offers a series of free, government-funded courses to develop skills, knowledge, confidence and improve mental well-being for adults.